 While in Bosnia, don’t miss the most delicious Bosnian meat specialty. Čevapčići are a minced meat dish served in a bread with the kajmak cream cheese and onions.
 There are many čevapčići restaurants in the city, but the best ones are Željo and Petica.
 Keep in mind they don’t serve alcohol in those places.

 Visit the Sarajevo War Tunnel

-Don’t miss a chance to see the Sarajevo War Tunnel and the Tunnel Museum.
-This tunnel was built as an underground passage through the whole city during the four year siege of Sarajevo in the ’90.
-Since the city was cut off from the rest of the country and therefore from the rest of the world, it was the only way the life support materials and the food could be moved through into the city.
-The construction lasted for 6 months and was completely built by the volunteers all by manual labour.
-The private house in which cellar was the entrance of the tunnel, today serves as a museum.
+Don’t miss the chance to see the Sarajevo War Tunnel and the Tunnel Museum.
+This tunnel was built as an underground passage through the whole city during the four-year siege of Sarajevo in the 90’s.
+Since the city was cut off from the rest of the country and therefore from the rest of the world, it was the only way the life support materials and food could be moved through and into the city.
+The construction lasted for 6 months, and the whole thing was completely built by volunteers and all by manual labour.
+The private house in whose cellar the entrance to the tunnel was located today serves as a museum.

 Watch the most beautiful Sarajevo sunset

 Head up to the Yellow Fortress (Žuta Tabija) right before the sun sets behind the mountains that surround the city.
 Even if you don’t come at sunset, it’s still a great spot for a breathtaking panoramic view.
 You can reach the place by taxi or you can climb up the hill and include a visit to the cemetery of young victims of the war on your way there.

 Start your night at one of the two parallel streets – Muvekita or Strossmayer.
 It’s the area where many famous bars are located.
 On weekends they usually play live music, so make sure to check the schedule on time and arrive a bit earlier.

 After the bars, head to Sloga – the most famous club in Sarajevo.
 They also play live concerts, so check out their Facebook page if you want to be informed about the events.